Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Conclusion

 \section{Conclusion}

-NoC is the core component responsible for communication in SoCs with large number of tiles.
-In this paper, we perform a comprehensive survey about attacks, threat models and countermeasures of diverse on-chip communication technologies (electrical, optical, wireless, and hybrid) and architectures.
-The primary goal of this survey is to provide the reader with a clear insight into the technologies and recent developments in NoC communication security.
-The survey also consists of an extensive summary on architecture and technology primitives that are essential for the understanding about security of NoC.
-The survey contains state-of-the art security attacks and countermeasures from both industry and academic perspectives.
-The discussion about attacks and countermeasures are divided into six security areas.
+NoC is the core component responsible for communication in SoCs with a large number of tiles.
+This paper comprehensively surveys attacks, threat models, and countermeasures of diverse on-chip communication technologies (electrical, optical, wireless, and hybrid) and architectures.
+The primary goal of this survey is to provide the reader with a clear insight into recent developments in NoC communication security across diverse technologies.
+The survey also consists of an extensive summary of architecture and technology primitives essential for understanding the security of NoC.
+The survey contains state-of-the-art security attacks and countermeasures from industry and academic perspectives.
+The discussion about attacks and countermeasures is divided into six fundamental security requirements.
+Table~\ref{tab:bird-eye-overview} compares security attacks and countermeasures across different technologies and security requirements.
+Specifically, the table highlights research gaps and potential future research areas.